Introducing the Novatron, a novel mirror fusion concept: Introduction

+The Novatron is an innovative fusion concept with a mirror-cusp magnetic topology addressing several longstanding challenges in open field line fusion research.
+It provides the interchange stabilizing features of the successful Yin-Yang coils~\cite{Moir}, but in an axisymmetric system with a geometry that has a much higher mirror ratio and larger plasma volume than the classic cusp.
+The Novatron design has a low aspect ratio --- the ratio between length and diameter (short and wide) --- enabling many Larmor radii across the plasma radius.
+These design choices and the challenges they address are summarized in Table~\ref{tab:solutions}.
+The challenges will be described further in the remainder of this section.

 Since the beginning of fusion research, several promising reactor designs have been proposed and studied.
-Two principal branches of magnetic confinement emerged during this time: designs with closed field lines, like tokamaks and stellarators, and designs with open field lines, such as mirror machines and cusps.
-By the mid-1980s, both branches made steady progress \cite{El-Guebaly}, but major funding bodies decided to narrow focus to the tokamak –which at the time was outperforming mirror machines.
-However, the past four decades of mirror machine research have created significant breakthroughs \cite{Simonen2008}, paving the way for mirrors and cusps to potentially become viable, cost-efficient devices.
+Two principal branches of magnetic confinement emerged during this time: designs with closed field lines, such as tokamaks and stellarators, and designs with open field lines, including mirror machines and cusps.
+By the mid-1980s, both branches made steady progress~\cite{El-Guebaly}, but major funding bodies decided to narrow focus to the tokamak, which at the time was outperforming mirror machines.
+However, the past four decades of mirror machine research have created significant breakthroughs~\cite{Simonen2008}, paving the way for mirrors and cusps to potentially become viable, cost-efficient devices.

-A challenge for mirror confinement is the interchange (flute) instabilities occurring at plasma surfaces with “unfavorable” curvature \cite{TellerB}.
-Unfavorable curvature, as opposed to favorable curvature, is defined as decreasing magnetic field in the direction of decreasing plasma pressure.
-This corresponds to convex magnetic field lines, as seen from the plasma region.
-The unfavorable curvature is indeed an intrinsic problem for configurations based on the classic magnetic mirror design.
+A challenge for mirror confinement is the interchange (flute) instabilities occurring at plasma surfaces with “unfavorable” curvature~\cite{TellerB}.
+Unfavorable curvature, as opposed to favorable curvature, is defined as a decrease in magnetic field strength in the direction of decreasing plasma pressure.
+This corresponds to convex magnetic field lines as seen from outside the plasma volume.
+The unfavorable curvature, in a field line averaged sense, is indeed an intrinsic problem for configurations based on the classic magnetic mirror design.
+Favorable curvature has previously been achieved by minimum-B configurations, but at the expense of non-axisymmetric geometry, causing extensive neoclassical (radial) particle losses.
+The Novatron, by contrast, is axisymmetric and exhibits favorable curvature.

-Another problem for mirror designs is axial loss, that is loss through the mirror throat, which occurs for particles with a too high axial velocity component.
-The region in the velocity space corresponding to the plasma which leak out is referred to as the loss cone \cite{Ryutov1988}.
+Another problem for mirror designs is axial particle loss --- loss through the mirror throats --- that occurs for particles with a too high axial velocity as compared to radial velocity.
+The region in velocity space corresponding to plasma leaking out is referred to as the loss cone~\cite{Ryutov1988}.
+The Novatron has a high mirror ratio, inhibiting extensive axial losses.